Research Lectures for Classes & Clinics

 In terms of scheduling, a reference librarian can visit during your regular class time or an additional session can be scheduled.

-If you would like to have a reference librarian visit your class contact Kristina Alayan, Head of Reference, at 662-9144 or firstname.lastname@example.org for U.S. or non-legal topics.
-For international and foreign classes, please phone Mabel Shaw, Assistant International and Foreign Law Librarian, at 662-9171 or via e-mail at email@example.com.
+If you would like to have a reference librarian visit your class contact Kristina Alayan, Head of Reference, at 662-9144 or by email at firstname.lastname@example.org for U.S. or non-legal topics.
+For international and foreign classes, please phone Mabel Shaw, Assistant International and Foreign Law Librarian, at 662-9171 or via email at email@example.com.